How do I know if I have a drinking ‘problem’?

 In reality, people with alcohol use disorder may have a physical and psychological dependence/addiction with alcohol but not experience those significant losses, particularly not at the milder end of the scale.

-So, do you have a problem with your alcohol use?
+Does this mean I officially have a problem with my alcohol use?

 Simply, there’s a medical way to answer this question, and there’s a maybe more helpful way to answer.
 If you want the medical, feast your eyes over the next section, if you want to go straight to the crux of it, scroll on down.